 Women have less access to opportunities to win procurement contracts from corporate buyers.
 IFC research in Kenya found that buyers estimate roughly 3 percent of their procurement purchasing goes to WSMEs, and that women are more represented as sub-contractors supporting other business to fulfill their orders—instead of directly supplying to buyers.

 Companies can address the gender imbalance in their supply chains by purchasing from more women, in other words, establishing gender-inclusive sourcing operations.
 Fixing the gender disparity in supply chains can help boost productivity, support sustainable business practices, and promote innovation for buyers.

-The buyers participating in Sourcing2Equal Kenya are drawn from financial markets, manufacturing, agriculture, services and infrastructure, and include Absa bank Plc, Kenya Electricity Generating Company (KenGen) Plc, Line Plast Group, Safaricom Plc, Stanbic Bank Kenya Ltd, Tropikal Brands (Afrika) Ltd, Naivas Ltd, Unilever Kenya Ltd and Bamburi Cement Plc.
+The buyers participating in Sourcing2Equal Kenya are drawn from financial markets, manufacturing, agriculture, services and infrastructure, and include Absa bank Plc, Kenya Electricity Generating Company (KenGen) Plc, Line Plast Group, Safaricom Plc, Stanbic Bank Kenya Ltd, Tropikal Brands (Afrika) Ltd, Naivas Ltd, Unilever Kenya Ltd, East African Breweries Limited and Bamburi Cement Plc.

 Women-owned Small and Medium Enterprises (WSMEs)

 Please join our mailing list here to stay informed on activities targeted at WSMEs.